kaunkrishna/clean-spotify/README.md

 <summary>Step-by-Step Installation Instructions</summary>
 <br>

-Follow these steps to set up the userstyle:

 ### Step 1: Install a Userstyle Manager
 Before installing the theme, you need a browser extension that handles custom userstyles.
 The recommended choice is **[Stylus](https://github.com/openstyles/stylus)** (available for Chrome, Firefox, Edge, and Opera).